lowrollr/mctx/README.md

 as they would if the expansion was in bounds.
 However, a new node is not created and stored in the search tree, only its in-bounds predecessors are updated.

+## Issues
+If you run into problems or need help, please create an Issue and I will do my best to assist you promptly.